pren1/fans_kalman/README.md

   1. sigma_w: variance of the process noise
   2. sigma_v: variance of the measurement noise

 The grid search has been done, and the optimized parameter has been found.
-The model is trained on the data from kizuna ai, and it is tested on the data from mea.
-Here are the result:
+The model is trained on the data from Kizuna ai, and it is tested on the data from mea.
+Here are the results:

 Mean prediction error on the training set (kizuna.csv):